United States Electoral College: Obscures disenfranchisement within states

-Lack of enfranchisement of U.S. territories
+Americans in U.S. territories cannot vote

-U.S. territories are not entitled to electors in presidential elections.
-Constitutionally, only U.S. states (per Article II, Section 1, Clause 2) and Washington, D.C. (per the Twenty-third Amendment) are entitled to electors.
-As a result of this restriction, roughly four million Americans in Puerto Rico, the Northern Mariana Islands, the U.S. Virgin Islands, American Samoa, and Guam, do not have a vote in presidential elections.
+Roughly four million Americans in Puerto Rico, the Northern Mariana Islands, the U.S. Virgin Islands, American Samoa, and Guam, do not have a vote in presidential elections.
+Only U.S. states (per Article II, Section 1, Clause 2) and Washington, D.C. (per the Twenty-third Amendment) are entitled to electors.
 Various scholars consequently conclude that the U.S. national-electoral process is not fully democratic.
 Guam has held non-binding straw polls for president since the 1980s to draw attention to this fact.
 The Democratic and Republican parties, as well as other third parties, have, however, made it possible for people in U.S. territories to vote in party presidential primaries.